Saturday, October 12, 2024

 Each time I think of your last days in that horrible bed

-I'm haunted by your blue hands
+I'm haunted by your

 The finality came, your stone hand in mine, I watched your chest heave